2025 Public Health Law Conference Sessions

 The Future of Harm Reduction in an Increasingly Hostile Legal Environment

 How can public health professionals work collaboratively with harm reduction programs in a hostile legal and political environment to ensure best health practices, safety, and dignity for people who use drugs and their communities?
-This session will discuss the current legal landscape and discuss strategies to support harm reduction providers and their communities, emphasizing coalition-building, creativity, and courage.
+Hear from speakers on how the current legal environment is affecting programs on the ground, and ways to support and grow harm reduction movements into the future.

 • Amy Lieberman, J.D., Deputy Director, Harm Reduction Legal Project, Network for Public Health Law